 Some Zip implementations may check whether the compression method actually produces a smaller file, and if not, store the original instead.
 It may be possible to force compression even if the file size is not reduced.

-This clearly introduces a dependency between different data products.
-The Portrayal Register design and business processes to manage such dependencies need to be worked out.
-This section may have to be revised after that is done.
+Building the correspondence between S-101 features and real world.
+Maritime Safety Administration of the People’s Republic of China (CHINA MSA), S-100WG9-3.6b.

 ISO 19157, Geographic Information – Data Quality, page 6.